wu33learn/MIRAD/README.md

 ## Data download

-We host the MIRAD dataset in AWS S3 and you can download it by this [URL](https://drive.google.com/file/d/1-4aMEtiTvk77Oo-oNW6WdPPuxpfHRKwq/view?usp=sharing).
+We host the MIRAD dataset in Google drive and you can download it by this [URL](https://drive.google.com/file/d/1-4aMEtiTvk77Oo-oNW6WdPPuxpfHRKwq/view?usp=sharing).

 The data tree of the downloaded data is as follows.
 ```shell